 - The top of the cardboard tube may not be completely even.
 Therefore you may stamp shapes that have gaps in the shape.
 If this is incompatible with your design then simply discard the tube and try another.

-- Squeeze one side of the tube to make a teardrop shape and try shaping the tube to create other types of image.
+- Squeeze one side of the tube to make a teardrop shape and try shaping the tube to create other types of images.

 - A great background image can be created by stamping shapes onto a piece of paper, allowing each of the shapes to overlap slightly.
 Then color the portions of the image using different shades or colors to create a fun and striking effect.

-- Try other types of tubes or shapes, for example polystyrene cups, and see what different effects can be achieved.
+- Try other types of tubes or shapes, such as polystyrene cups, and see what different effects can be achieved.

 Rubber Bands and a Brayer

-A brayer is a tool which is often used in rubber stamping projects to give an even coat of ink to a rubber stamp.
-However, it is also a great way to apply rubber stamping ink direct to paper.
+A brayer roller is a tool used in rubber stamping projects to give an even coat of ink to a rubber stamp.
+It is also a great way to apply rubber stamping ink directly to paper.
 Impressions and decorative effects can be achieved by wrapping items such as rubber stamps or even pieces of fabric around the brayer.
-This tutorial has more information - Brayer TechniquesContinue to 8 of 16 below.

 Make Rose Shapes With a Radicchio

-Who'd have thought that such a pretty shape could be created from a lettuce!
-The radicchio lettuce can be used to create rose type shapes.
+Radicchio lettuce can be used to create rose shapes.
+Martha Stewart put these to lovely effect to make rose stationery in her book Martha Stewart's Handmade Holiday Crafts: 225 Inspired Projects for Year-Round Celebrations.
 This is fun to do and all sorts of different shapes can be achieved with leafy vegetables like this.
 Try celery and other vegetables to see what effects and patterns you can achieve.
 When stamping with vegetables, remember that they naturally produce water and therefore they can dilute the ink or paint you use.
 This needn't detract from the finished results and the variations it provides can give added interest.